kstenschke/graublau-gimp-theme/README.md

 -----------------
 * Linux:   (Run GIMP at least once to have the preference directory created, and than) Copy the theme into the (hidden) directory: \Home\.GIMP\.theme
 * Windows: Copy the theme into: C: > Users > YOUR_USER_NAME > .gimp-2.8 > themes.
 * Mac OS X using Finder: Open contents of GIMP application package.
-Change to: Contents > Resources > share > gimp > 2.0 > themes.
-Paste Graublau theme folder.
+Navigato to: Contents > Resources > share > gimp > 2.0 > themes.
+Paste Graublau theme folder here.

 Icon Variants and Modifications